 Graduation Requirements (A Minimum of 120 Credits)

 The purpose of this program is to prepare the students to become professional nurses able to function in a variety of roles.
 The students will be prepared in the areas of health assessment, nursing theories and concepts, research, leadership, informatics and health promotion across various healthcare settings.
-The graduates will acquire the necessary knowledge and skills to safely practice patient care and take the NCLEX exam.
+The graduates will acquire the necessary knowledge and skills to safely practice patient care and pass the NCLEX exam.
 FNU awards a Bachelor of Science degree upon completion.

 Request more info about NURSING